imAliAsad/VisualStudioRevitTemplate/README.md

 ## Features
 - The project is setup with MVVM and WPF
 - Auto create ribbon tab and panel
+- Have Util.cs for writing helping methods
+- Have the implementation of Singleton.cs
 - Well organized code and files

 ## Contact me?